-DaVinci Resolve for Mac and Windows supports five third party control panels.
+DaVinci Resolve for Mac and Windows supports a number of third party control panels including some panels that are no longer for sale from their orginal manufacturers.
 Please refer to the instructions from the panel vendor and review with the directions below to configure the panel to work with DaVinci Resolve.

-Configuring Davinci Resolve for third party panels
+Configuring Davinci Resolve for third party color grading panels